anuradha2504/HealtcareDomainChatbot_OpenAI_Streamlit/README.md

-# 🛍️ Retail Domain Chatbot – Streamlit + OpenAI
+# 🛍️ Healthcare Domain Chatbot – Streamlit + OpenAI

-A conversational chatbot focused entirely on the **Retail domain**, built using **Streamlit** for the UI and **OpenAI's GPT-3.5** for natural language understanding.
+A conversational chatbot focused entirely on the **Healthcare domain**, built using **Streamlit** for the UI and **OpenAI's GPT-3.5** for natural language understanding.
 The chatbot responds only to retail-related questions and politely rejects unrelated queries to stay domain-specific.

 ---